NorthernMan54/homebridge-tcc/README.md

 # homebridge-tcc

-This is a plugin for Honeywell Total Connect Comfort.
+This is a plugin for North America Honeywell Total Connect Comfort site.
 It is a partially-working implementation into HomeKit.
 This plugin is work in progress.
 Help is appreciated!
+Please note it does not work with the International Honeywell Total Connect Comfort site.

 # Devices Tested With

 * RTH8580WF
 * RTH9580

+* This plugin not work with the international

 # Installation